Laurel Cardinals: History

 The 1926 Laurel Lumberjacks continued play in the Cotton States League.
 Laurel ended the season with a record of 59–61 to place fifth in the league standings, playing under managers Sammy Vick and Bill Statham.
 The Lumberjacks finished 16.5 games behind the first place Hattiesburg Pinetoppers in the final Cotton States League final standings.
 On May 2, 1926, the Gulfport Tarpons defeated Laurel by the score of 8-5.
 After the game, Laurel player/manager Sammy Vick protested the result on the grounds that Gulfport had too many "class" men.
 On August 16, 1926 Vick was sold to the New Orleans Pelicans while leading the Cotton States League with a .391 batting average.

 With a record of 41–70, the 1927 Laurel Lumberjacks ended the season in last place in the Cotton States League final standings.
 Playing under managers Frank Matthews and Buck Stapleton, the Laurel Lumberjacks placed eighth in the eight–team league, finishing 29.0 games behind the first place Jackson Red Sox.

 The Laurel "Cardinals" continued play in the 1928 Cotton States League, as the franchise became an affiliate of the St. Louis Cardinals.
 Laurel finished the regular season with a 44–78 overall record to place seventh in the league, which had two halves.
 Managed by John Ganzel and Bobby Schang, Laurel finished 33.0 games behind the first place Jackson Red Sox in the final overall standings.

 In their final season of play, continuing Cotton States League membership, the 1929 Laurel Cardinals placed fourth in the eight–team league.
 Playing under manager Clay Hopper, the Cardinals finished with a 59–63 regular season record.
 Laurel finished 14.0 games behind the first place Alexandria Reds.
 The Laurel franchise permanently folded following the 1929 season.

 Laurel, Mississippi has not hosted another minor league team.

 The ballparks

 Laurel minor league teams played home games at Kamper Park.
 Today, Kamper Park is still in use as a public park with baseball fields and a zoo.
-Kamper Park is located at 107 South 17th Avenue in Laurel, Mississippi.
+Kamper Park is located at 107 South 17th Avenue in Hattiesburg, Mississippi.